okfn/ckanext-storage/README.rst

-If when uploading and using the local file storage you receive a pairtree.storage_exceptions.NotAPairtreeStoreException exception then you need to let pairtree that your chosen folder (ofs.storage_dir) is a store.
-You can do this by creating a file in the ofs.storage_dir called pairtree_version0_1.
+If when uploading and using the local file storage you receive a pairtree.storage_exceptions.NotAPairtreeStoreException exception then you need to let pairtree know that your chosen folder (ofs.storage_dir) is a store.
+You can do this by creating a file in the ofs.storage_dir called pairtree_version0_1 which can be empty as it is only a marker.

 Upload Web Interface